akave-ai/akave-docs/content/akave-o3/troubleshooting/debugging-s3-requests.md

 ```
 ## Advanced: Use curl for low-level testing

-You can replicate basic S3 GET/PUT operations manually using presigned URLs or raw signature V4 requests if needed — useful to isolate SDK/CLI bugs.
+You can replicate basic S3 GET/PUT operations manually using presigned URLs or raw signature V4 requests if needed; useful to isolate SDK/CLI bugs.

 ## Stay Current